U.S. Route 34 in Nebraska: Route description

 U.S. Highway 34 begins west of Haigler.
 At Haigler, it meets Nebraska Highway 27, which connects with K-27 in Kansas.
 It continues east to Benkelman, where it intersects and overlaps with Nebraska Highway 61 and briefly turns north.
 After leaving Benkelman, the overlap ends, and U.S. 34 continues northeast through Max and Stratton before meeting Nebraska Highway 25 in Trenton.
 Before reaching Culbertson, it intersects U.S. Highway 6.

 U.S. 34 and U.S. 6 then pass through Culbertson, where they intersect Nebraska Highway 17.
 They go east together through McCook, where they meet U.S. Highway 83 and briefly overlap.
 They continue east through Indianola and Bartley, and at Cambridge, intersect the southern segment of Nebraska Highway 47.
 After passing through Holbrook, they intersect U.S. Highway 283 in Arapahoe.

 After Arapahoe, U.S. 34 and U.S. 6 continue east, intersecting U.S. Highway 136, Nebraska Highway 46 and Nebraska Highway 4 before turning northeast.
 After passing through Atlanta, they meet Nebraska Highway 23 and U.S. Highway 183 in Holdrege.
 They continue northeasterly through Funk before intersecting and overlapping Nebraska Highway 44 through Axtell.
 They then continue through Minden, where they intersect Nebraska Highway 10.
 They continue going northeast through Heartwell, where the road turns due east.
 At Hastings, U.S. 34 and U.S. 6 intersect U.S. Highway 281, and U.S. 34 then turns north with U.S. 281.
-U.S. 34 and U.S. 281 then follow a divided highway north to Grand Island, intersecting Interstate 80 south of Grand Island near its crossing of the Platte River.
+U.S. 34 and U.S. 281 then follow a divided highway; this section of U.S. 281 is designated the Tom Osborne Expressway after the former Nebraska Cornhuskers football coach and U.S. Representative, who is a native of Hastings.
+The routes continue north toward Grand Island, intersecting Interstate 80 south of the city near the Interstate's crossing of the Platte River.
 At the southern end of Grand Island, U.S. 34 ends its overlap with U.S. 281 and turns east, overlapping the western segment of Nebraska Highway 2.